A Meta-GNN approach to personalized seizure detection and classification: Experiments

 \subsection{Dataset and Statistics}

 Following the work in \cite{tang2021self}, we use the public Temple University Hospital EEG Seizure Corpus (TUSZ).
 We include 19 EEG channels in the standard 10-20 system \cite{jasper1958ten}.
 To train our architecture, we filter TUSZ dataset and we keep only patients with more than 4 seizures, but for testing we reduce the number to only 2 seizures.
-After this filtering process, we have 97 patients to train our model and 26 new patients (unseen) to test it.
+After this filtering process, we have 97 patients for training our model and 26 new patients (unseen) for testing.

 \textbf{Data preprocessing. } We split every EEG recording to 10 seconds clips (windows) and compute their fast Fourier transform.
-In order to remove the artifacts (for which the frequency ranges exceed 50 Hz), we perform a hard thresholding by keeping only the coefficients smaller than 40Hz and dropping all the others.
-Finally, we normalize these coefficients for every clip, by removing the mean over all channel and dividing by the Fourier coefficient standard deviation of the same clip, and use them as node features.
+Though potentially the size of the window also has a role to play, we restrict our analysis to 10 s windows here, and shall be reporting the results of the experiments on different window-sizes in the journal version of the work.
+In order to remove the artifacts, we perform a hard thresholding by keeping only the coefficients smaller than 40Hz and dropping all the others.
+Finally, we normalize these coefficients for every clip, by removing the mean over all channel and dividing by the standard deviation of the same clip, and use them as node features.

 \textbf{Training and testing procedure.} During the training phase, we consider all the available recordings from the training patients.
 During test time, we use limited data for the unseen test patients for fine-tuning (1 seizure of 1 minute duration which will be divided into 6 clips of 10 seconds i.e 12 samples of 6 seizures and 6 backgrounds).
 This is to simulate a more realistic setting where we want to quickly adapt existing global model to new patient in an efficient manner reducing the amount of time the new patients need to be under monitoring.
 The fine-tuned models are then evaluated based on the performance on the remaining data (about 1600 clips per test patient).